Ingeborg Bölitz – Author of a book chapter. "AccorHotels - Wie das Erfolgsrezept Familie die Kissenschlacht gewinnt"

-- NEW BRAND addresses a larger customer base – Today, at least 280,000 target customers do not subscribe because of PREMIERE's negative
+- NEW BRAND addresses a larger customer base.
+Due to PREMIERE's negative image more than 280,000 target customers did not subscribe

-- NEW BRAND supports the acquisition of more subscribers – 3.7 m to 3.9 m total subscribers are expected for NEW BRAND by the end of 2013 (vs. 3.0 m to 3.2 m subscribers for PREMIERE)
+- NEW BRAND supports the acquisition of more subscribers.
+3.7 m to 3.9 m total subscribers are expected for NEW BRAND by the end of 2013 versus 3.0 m to 3.2 m subscribers for PREMIERE

-- With the launch of NEW BRAND a faster subscriber uptake is expected – achievement of business break-even in 2011 is expected (not before 2013 for PREMIERE)
+- With the launch of NEW BRAND a faster business break-even in 2011 is expected, not before 2013 for PREMIERE

 Management decision-making basis:

 The launch of NEW BRAND carries less risk than PREMIERE re-launch – overall easier to control and less unknowns